Skip to main content

 Colors Look Wrong

-1. Check channel order setting
+1. Check color variant matches your hardware's channel order

 2. Verify DMX address is correct